GasHisSDB: A New Gastric Histopathology Image Dataset for Computer Aided Diagnosis of Gastric Cancer: Method

 \subsection{Methods of feature extraction}

-Extracting the various virtual features of a database is a pre-preparation for classification using a machine learning classifier.
-In this paper, we use five methods to extract the visual features of the database, including color histogram, luminance histogram, histogram of oriented gradient (HOG), local binary pattern (LBP), and gray level co-occurrence matrix (GLCM) features.
+Extracting various virtual features of a database is the preparation for classification using a machine learning classifier.
+In this paper, we use three methods to extract the visual features of the database, including color histogram, local binary pattern (LBP), and gray level co-occurrence matrix (GLCM) features.